girlscript/winter-of-contributing/C_CPP/OOPs in C++/Operator Overloading/overloading-unary-operator.md

 # Overloading Unary Operators Using 'friend' Functions

-Here, the operator functions is not the member function of any class.
+Here, the operator function is not the member function of any class.
 Hence, in this scenario if an operator has to be overloaded to make it work on a class object, the operator function has to be declared as a **friend** to that class.

 In other words, when operator function is *friend* to a class, then we can call that function as a "friend operation function."